Javier-Requena/Bitcoin_next_day_price_prediction---RNN-LSTM-python/README.md

 ## Getting Started

 - images: a folder containing the images used in the Jupyter notebook and README.md.
-- credit_card_fraud_detector.ipynb: a Jupyter notebook that includes the entire project, along with markdown comments explaining the entire process.
+- Bitcoin_next_day_prediction.ipynb: a Jupyter notebook that includes the entire project, along with markdown comments explaining the entire process.
 - README.md: this file.

 ### Prerequisites

-It is essential to have the working dataset downloaded and ready: [https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
+It is essential to have the yfinance library correctly installed.
+You can do so by:

+``pip install yfinance`` (using pip)

+``conda install -c conda-forge yfinance`` (using conda)

 <!-- USAGE EXAMPLES -->
 ## Usage